 Envisioned by backbench Member of Parliament (MP) Alfred Hales in 1969, the non-partisan Parliamentary Internship Programme (PIP) creates unique training opportunities for young professionals and recent university graduates, increases knowledge of Parliament, and provides MPs with skilled assistants.

 During their ten-month tenure, interns shadow MPs to learn firsthand about the work that goes on in the House.
 They write speeches, briefing notes, research reports, and questions for question period.
-They visit their MPs’ ridings, author innovative research papers on Parliament and the work of MPs, and take part in unique legislative study tours within Canada and abroad.
+They visit their MPs’ ridings, author innovative research papers on Parliament and the work of MPs, and take part in legislative study tours within Canada and abroad.
 These internships are full-time, paid positions.

 Over the past 48 years, PIP has supported 480 young Canadians and assisted hundreds of MPs.
 The growing community of PIP alumni includes academics, politicians, senior government officials, diplomats, journalists, union leaders, judges and leaders in industry and the non-profit sector.
 Their pooled experience and shared commitment to research and education create a special opportunity.